MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 :::image type="content" alt-text="Screenshot that shows how to enable the OS migration UEFI setting on Surface Hub 2S." source="images/enable-hub-os-migration.png":::

 4. Insert a USB drive into your PC.
-Note that the USB drive will be formatted and all files erased.
+Note that the USB drive will be formatted, and all files erased.
 Select **Create**.

     :::image type="content" alt-text="Screenshot that shows creation of SEMM packaage for Surface Hub 2S." source="images/create-hub-semm-package.png":::